Propagating Monstera DeliciosaJump To Recipe

 One of my favorite houseplants is the Monstera Deliciosa, commonly known as the Swiss-cheese plant.

-It is this beautiful tropical-looking plant with a mix of dark and bright green leaves that is incredibly easy to maintain.
+This beautiful tropical-looking plant with its mix of dark and bright green leaves, and leaf fenestrations is incredibly easy to maintain.

-- Cut a stem (whether an older leaf or baby leaf, both are fine) and make sure you cut below where a node is-this is where the root will start forming.
-Often times an aerial root is already beginning to form on the mother plant, so just cut below that aerial root.
+1. Cut a stem (whether an older leaf or baby leaf, both are fine) and make sure you cut below where a node is-this is where the root will start forming.
+Often times an aerial root is already beginning to form on the mother plant, so just cut below that aerial root

-- Plant the cuttings in a small-medium sized pot with well-drained soil.
+4. Place the cuttings in a small-sized pot with well-draining soil.
 Potting mix with extra peat moss works wonders.
 Peat moss will bring acidity and be the perfect environment for the Monstera to thrive.
 Here I am "stacking" the peat moss with the potting soil and slightly mixing it together.

-- Add in braces for your young adolescent.
+5. Add braces for your young adolescent.
 Kind of a joke there-I had braces as a young girl lol.
 Anyways, Monsteras will lean as they grow taller, so a nice stake of some sort will help them stay upright and continue to put out aerial roots.
 A bamboo stick will work just fine when the Monstera plant is still small.
 Once the Monstera leaves get larger, you can transition into a larger stake.

 Keep in mind that these are tropical plants and don’t need a ton of water.
-However, since it was living in water for the last several weeks-months, make sure to gradually adjust the water level so the plant doesn’t die of thirst.
+However, since it has been living in water for the last several weeks-months, make sure to gradually adjust the water level so the plant doesn't die of thirst.